agronc/sydneyiot/README.md

 ## Setting up the IOT Development board

+Step 1.
+Connect your AVR-IOT Board to your PC Via USB Cable.
+If you have purchased a AirQuality Click sensor (MQ-135), you can add the sensor on top of the board, or connect it via a breadboard as follows;
+![]<(screenshots/AVR-IOTsetup.png)

 ## Installing/adding new sensors to the board - Adding AirQuality Click Board. <a href="https://www.mikroe.com/air-quality-click">AirQuality Sensor link</a>

-##(Optional) Discussion on Hardware inetgration methods

 ## Connecting the AVR-IOT to the cloud